 Storage Migration Service:

 It makes it easier to migrate servers to a newer version of Windows Server.
-It provides a graphical tool that inventories data on servers, transfer the data and configuration to another server without apps or users having to change anything.
+It provides a graphical tool that inventories data on servers, and transfers the data and configuration to another server without apps or users having to change anything.

 Storage Migration service enables.